JaredR33/EDA/README.md

 For the **RESULTS**, please refer to the file named Presentacion ESP.pptx in this repository.
 For the **CODE AND MEMORY**, check the notebooks folder.

+Based on the analysis, the project concludes that:
+ 1 - Yes, inmigrants receive up to a 20% lower income than spanish citizens 2 - Yes, regardless of their country of origin, the gender pay gap persists among immigrants in Spain.

 Thank you for being interested in this project!